 GeoIT staff provided support to Psomas, Inc. in their project to develop an upgraded GIS for the City of Seal Beach, CA. GeoIT developed three customized geodatabase designs and generated ready-to-load, schema-only, databases for the City’s water distribution, sewer collection, and storm water drainage systems based upon existing City GIS datasets, design requirements from City staff and Psomas, and industry best practices.

-Posted in Geodatabase Design, Data Development, Data Conversion, Water Wastewater Utility
+Posted in Data Conversion, Data Development, Geodatabase Design, Water Wastewater Utility

 Water System GIS Project

-GeoIT Resources, Inc. is supporting Psomas Engineering, Inc. in their project to develop a Water System Geographical Information System (GIS) for the City of Martinez, California.
-To date, GeoIT staff have led the GIS Needs Assessment and have developed the Water Distribution Feature Dataset geodatabase design and working schema for the ongoing development project.
+GeoIT Resources, Inc. supported Psomas Engineering, Inc. in their project to develop a Water System Geographical Information System (GIS) for the City of Martinez, California.
+GeoIT staff led the GIS Needs Assessment and developed the Water Distribution Feature Dataset geodatabase design and working schema for the ongoing development project.

-GeoIT staff will also be providing continued as-needed technical support and guidance throughout the project.
+GeoIT staff have also provided as-needed technical (design) support and guidance throughout the project.

-Posted in Geodatabase Design, Needs Assessments, Needs Assessment Report, Water Wastewater Utility
+Posted in Geodatabase Design, Needs Assessment Report, Needs Assessments, Water Wastewater Utility

 GIS and Facility Mapping